 Skip to main content

-• An intra-abdominal lump which is in the abdomen.
+• Intra-abdominal lump – in the abdomen

 The lump is secured.